 You might be surprised because The Old City of Jerusalem is quite small and not really fancy compared to other famous cities around the world, Just 0.9 square kilometers.

 Ancient things next to a modern building in a complete mess which is really confusing. there are buildings which have parts that are 2000 years ago and parts which are 400 years ago.
 An ancient church next to a modern mosque, a synagogue which was built in 2010 but is actually a reconstruction of an older one from the 18 century.
 From the physical aspect of you, it is built on a hill with a lot of slopes and staircases so it is also a chaos to your lungs.

 The Old City of Jerusalem is surrounded by a wall, many visitors who come here think that it's an original wall from the biblical times and that how the city used to be.
 A question you have to ask here, what is original?

-The city was destroyed and re-built so many times and according to that, also the city borders has changed.
+The city was destroyed and rebuilt so many times and according to that, also the city borders have changed.
 Parts that used to be inside the city are now outside and the opposite.
 It’s a key factor to understand this place.

 Walking in a Jewish area with Haredim and hearing the Muezzin.
 And church bells at the same time, for example, can be quite surrealistic.

 4 quarters of the Old City of Jerusalem